jsandoval1/jsandoval1/README.md

 ## About Me

-I am currently working at Lawrence Public Schools, where I focus on full-stack development with an emphasis on backend development and cloud services.
+I am currently working at Lawrence Public Schools, a school district with over 18,000 active users.
+My experience has been on full-stack development with an emphasis on backend development and cloud services.
 Recently, my work has involved developing Plug-ins for the PowerSchool SIS, building integrations with other systems, and SQL programming and database management.

-### Work Experience Timeline

 ### Work Experience Timeline